shockdude/djhtools/djh_mp3_to_fsb/README.txt

 Specifying the name of the output FSB is optional.
 	The default output name is "output.fsb"

-The MP3s can all be the same file, but make sure the peak loudless is -10dB or quieter, otherwise the audio will be obnoxiously loud and will also clip badly.
+The MP3s can all be the same file, BUT make sure the peak loudless is -10dB or quieter, otherwise the audio will be obnoxiously loud and will also clip badly.

 The resulting output FSB can then replace any existing FSB in DJ Hero and be playable in-game.
+Just make sure to only replace DJ songs with DJ songs, and Guitar songs with Guitar songs.

 === Supported MP3 settings ===